streamingfast/substreams-sink-clickhouse-showcase/README.md

 - The command runs inside the container; `127.0.0.1:9000` refers to the ClickHouse server running in the same container.
 - You can also set the token at container start for all execs: `docker run -e SUBSTREAMS_API_KEY=XXX ... substreams-sink-clickhouse-showcase:latest`.

-## Query data in ClickHouse
+## Query data within your ClickHouse server

-To run queries, exec into the container and use the native clickhouse-client.
+To run queries, `exec` into the container and use the native `clickhouse-client`.
 For interactive usage, you can open the client with:

 ``` shell
 docker exec -it clickehouse-showcase clickhouse-client --host 127.0.0.1